caarmen/TestAlarmManager/README.md

 Any one of the following changes will result in the alarm being properly scheduled:
-* Change the delay of the alarm to a value which isn't a multiple of 5 minutes plus or minus 5 seconds.
-Example: 403 seconds.
+* Change the delay of the alarm.
+I'm not sure what values of alarms have issues, but I've noticed that alarms in the near future (like 60 seconds) don't have the problem.
 * In build.gradle, make sure the applicationId contains the word "alarm"
 * In AlarmManagerTester.onCreate, comment out this line:
 ```